calmchase/calm-chase/src/routes/[[preview=preview]]/README.md

-This directory adds support for optional `/preview` routes.
+This directory adds support fr optional `/preview` routes.
 Do not remove this directory.

 All routes within this directory will be served using the following URLs: